iq-motion-control/iq-module-communication-doc/docs/vertiq_testing_tool/vertiq_testing_tool_start_guide.rst

 .. image:: ../_static/vertiq_testing_tool_pictures/esc_input.png

 Once connected, you should see the ESC Input tab as shown above.
+The Control Panel contains the same parameters necessary to configure your module for use with a flight controller as in this :ref:`Control Center example <flight_controller_config_with_control_center>`.

 #.
 The :goldenrod:`Tabs` section provides different widgets for controlling your module.
 ESC Input provides configuration parameters necessary for integrating properly with a flight controller as well as simulating flight controller throttle commands via the IQUART raw value message.
    Please refer to the :ref:`Throttle Command and Modes <throttle_iquart_ref>` documentation to learn more about ESC Input.